joagre/bespoke/doc/periodic_ephemeral_key_rotation.md

      valid = crypto_verify_detached(signature, pub_key, crypto_box_PUBLICKEYBYTES, pub_identity_key)
                                                                                             <- valid
-                                        [Store in ephemeral_key table if valid and set it to active] [After valid_to the ephemeral key is made inactive]
+                                       [Store in ephemeral_key table if valid and set active to yes] [After valid_to the ephemeral key is set to no]
 ```

 Alice uses this REST resource to ask for Bob's ephemeral public key: